What is Our Biennale?

 How will it work?

 Arts organisations and artists have enabled their projects to be delivered remotely through pre-recorded video links and live streaming.
-We know that, at the moment, guidance is ever-changing, so we are flexible.
-Projects planned for spring term may still be delivered face to face and are able to adapt if necessary.

 All projects can and will adjust to ensure safe participation for artists, staff and pupils in line with government guidance.